 II.
 DEFINITIONS

-The following terms are specifically defined for use in this Service Plan, For specific definitions of terms not listed below please also refer to the El Paso County Special District Policies, the El Paso County Land Development Code and Colorado Revised Statutes, as may be applicable.
+The following terms are specifically defined for use in this Amended and Restated Service Plan, for specific definitions of terms not listed below please also refer to the El Paso County Special District Policies, the El Paso County Land Development Code and Colorado Revised Statutes, as may be applicable.

-Additional Inclusion Areas: means the property described in Section 3 and depicted on the map found at Exhibit A.3 that is anticipated for future inclusion into the boundaries of the District.
+Additional Inclusion Areas: None.

+Amended and Restated Service Plan: means this Amended and Restated Service Plan for the District.

 Annual Report and Disclosure Statement: means the statement of the same name required to be filed annually with the Board of County Commissioners pursuant to Resolution 06-472 as may be amended.

-Assessment Rate Adjustment: means, if after approval of this Service Plan, the laws of the State change with respect to the assessment of property for taxation purposes, the method of calculating assessed valuation or any other similar changes occur, an allowed adjustment to the Maximum Debt Service Mill Levy, Maximum Operational Mill Levy, or Maximum Special Mill Levy to be determined by the Board in good faith so that to the extent possible, the actual tax revenues generated by the Maximum Debt Service Mill Levy, Maximum Operational Mill Levy or Maximum Special Mill Levy, are neither diminished nor enhanced as a result of such changes.
+Assessment Rate Adjustment: Not applicable.

-Board: means the board of directors of the District.
+Board: means the Board of Directors of the District.

 Board of County Commissioners: means the Board of County Commissioners of El Paso County.